Subscribe To This Site

 My cousin "Corkball" is a little smaller than his bigger Cousin "Baseball" but we have grown up together and we look almost as carbon copies.
 Tis only natural since we are cousins.

-"The Al-Tigre Corkball League will probably provide the best extracurricular exercise program and fun happening bringing back memories for many and leading to much better future success for the younger wannabe ball players."
+"A Corkball League could probably provide the best extracurricular exercise program and fun happening bringing back memories for many and leading to much better future success for the younger wannabe ball players."

 Corkball is a "mini-baseball" game featuring a 1.6-ounce (45 g) ball, which is stitched and resembles a baseball.
 The bat has a barrel that measures 1.5 inches (3.8 cm) in diameter.
 Originally played on the streets and alleys of St. Louis, Missouri as early as 1890[1], today the game has leagues formed around the country as a result of St. Louis servicemen introducing the game to their buddies during World War II and the Korean conflict.